MP Estate Planning UK

 How does legal advice reduce risk when using a solicitor?

-Solicitors draft bespoke documents, explain tax and trust options and ensure formal execution.
-They carry professional indemnity insurance, offer secure storage and can represent executors during probate.
-This reduces the chance of invalidation and disputes.
+Solicitors draft bespoke wills, explain inheritance tax and trust options, and ensure the document is formally executed correctly.
+They carry compulsory professional indemnity insurance, offer secure document storage, and can represent executors during the probate process.
+This reduces the chance of invalidation, disputes and unexpected tax bills — and provides a clear route to compensation if an error occurs.

 What execution and witnessing rules must be followed?